miklesz/Xenium/voxel-compo-shout.md

 🚀 New compo alert! 🚀

-This year we’re bringing something fresh to the Xenium table - a Voxel Graphics Compo!
+This year we’re bringing something fresh to the Xenium table—a Voxel Graphics Compo!
 If you’ve ever wanted to voxelize your world and show it on the big screen, now’s the time.
-- any platform & tool
+- any platform and tool
 - static voxel scenes (no animation)
 - shown in Goxel (yes, we’ll handle the camera, or you can include notes!)
 - max 50 MB archive
-- up to 100,000 voxels
+- up to 100 thousand voxels
 - 4 WIP shots mandatory
 - .gox or .vox format